FollyMaddy/webshop-tools/README.md

 # webshop-tools

-Example and working scripts for orderpicking automation
+Example and working scripts for orderpicking automation :

+bestand-meulen.sh (checks in directory, prints file from in directory, put's file to out directory

+lapelprinter.sh (only usable for my private use, but can be used as an example script)

 # How to add Dymo labelprinter on RPI 1 to 4 on RPI-OS Lite(buster)